wp-plugins/fancier-author-box/readme.txt

 = 1.0.6 =

-* Added option to disable Fancier Author Box in individual posts/pages by using 'ts_fab_hide' custom field (with any value)
+* Added option to selectively disable Fancier Author Box from individual posts/pages by using 'ts_fab_hide' custom field (with any value)

 = 1.0.5 =